-All cables of the fans and the power supply are now connected.
-You are now done building your wind simulator!
-Fast forward to step 5 to configure SimHub.
+All the cables of the fans and the power supply are now connected.
+You are now finished building your wind simulator!
+Fast forward to step 5 for configuring SimHub.

 Step 5: Attach the flexible air hose and mount your wind sim on your simulator

-Grab your flexible car air hose, it looks like the one in the picture below.
+Grab your flexible car air hose, it looks like in the picture below.
 The standard diamater of these hoses is 76mm.
-The hoses are available in many colours.
-I myself chose the blue variant.
-This one matches my sim rig the best.
-Remove the coloured cap from one side of both hoses.
-You won't need this one anymore, but keep it well.
+The hoses are available in many colors.
+I chose the blue variant.
+It fits best with my sim rig.
+Remove the colored cap on one side of both hoses.
+You will not need it anymore, but keep it in a safe place.

 Then attach the air hose to the attachment made in step 3.
-You can already mount the wind sim on your sim rig.
+You can already mount the wind sim to your sim rig.
 Where you want to mount it is up to you.
-In any case, make sure the air hose is aimed at your face.
-I myself placed it in the left and right corner, just below the wheelbase attachment.
+In any case, make sure that the air hose is facing your face.
+I placed it in the left and right corner just below the wheelbase mount.
 I attached the fans to my rig behind my triple screen setup.

 Step 6: Connect the Arduino Uno to your PC and install and configure SimHub

 Check once more that all the fans and the power supply are connected correctly.
-If this is the case then connect the Arduino Uno to your PC with the usb port and click the power supply plug into the socket.
+If this is the case then connect the Arduino Uno to your PC with the usb port and click the plug of the power supply into the socket.
 Now that all the hardware is connected, it's time to set up the software.

-Download and install the programme SimHub.
-Once this program is installed, open it and in the left menu, navigate to 'Settings' > 'Plugins' and find and select the 'shake it' plugin.
-Then go to 'Arduino' and click on 'My Hardware' in the navigation at the top.
+Download and install the program SimHub.
+Once this program is installed open it and in the left menu navigate to 'Settings' > 'Plugins' and find and select the 'shake it' plugin.
+Then go to 'Arduino' and in the navigation at the top click on 'My Hardware'.

 Use the Setup Tool to configure your Arduino and Motorshield.
-Name your wind simulator, then scroll down and select the 'Shake it Adafruit Motorshield v2'.
+Name your wind simulator and then scroll down and select the 'Shake it Adafruit Motorshield v2'.
 Change the 0 to a 1 and set the PWM to 1600.

-From the right-hand menu, select the correct Arduino Com Port and board type (Arduino Uno) and click 'Upload to Arduino'.
-Wait for this process to complete and voilà, you have successfully configured your Arduino board.
+From the right menu, select the appropriate Arduino Com Port and board type (Arduino Uno) and click 'Upload to Arduino'.
+Wait this process for a while and voilà, you have successfully configured your Arduino board.

-Tip: Have you already connected several Arduino hardware to your PC?
+Tip: Do you already have several Arduino hardware connected to your PC?
 Then disconnect them for a while so as not to disturb the installation of your wind sim.
-This will prevent you from accidentally uploading the wrong sketch ?
+This will prevent you from accidentally uploading a wrong sketch ?

-Step 7: Launch your favourite sim and enjoy!
+Step 7: Start your favorite sim and enjoy!

-Congratulations!
+Congratulations!!!
 You have now built your own DIY sim racing wind simulator ?
-Quickly fire up your favourite game, hit the tarmac and enjoy this immense experience that will make your racing experience even more realistic and intense.
+Quickly fire up your favorite game, hit the asphalt and enjoy this immense experience that will make your racing experience even more realistic and intense.

 DIY Wind Sim video tutorial

-Besides the step-by-step plan above, be sure to check out the video tutorials below from AMstudio and Boosted Media.
+In addition to the step-by-step guide above, be sure to check out the video tutorials below from AMstudio and Boosted Media.
 They take you step-by-step through creating your diy wind sim.